-Is a form of Liquefied Petroleum Gas (LPG) that normally comes in blue cylinders.
-This type of gas is most commonly used in the UK, although a switch to propane is advised in severely cold weather conditions.
+Is a form of Liquefied Petroleum Gas (LPG) that normally comes in red cylinders.
+This type of gas is most commonly used in the UK.

 Campingaz

 This is the trade name of Butane gas.

 Cassette Blind

 This is a roller blind that is fitted as part of the window assembly, often along with a flyscreen, thus giving a neat installation.